 Is this song taking everyone in the audience to the next level of energy?!

-You see, you could actually pull up this Scorpions “Countdown (Live)” track and let it be the inspiration for your next writing session!
+You see, you could actually pull up this Scorpions “Countdown (Live)” track and let it be the songwriting prompt and inspiration for your next writing session!

 Yes!
 Try it out.